LauraToledoGutierrez/LauraToledoGutierrez/README.md

-### Hi my name is Laura Toledo Gutierrez and I´m Computer Engineering in UCLM 👋
+### Hi my name is Laura Toledo Gutierrez and I´m Computer Engineering student in UCLM 👋

 ##### Languages and Tools: